Remote Project Management – Tips to Manage Successful Remote Project Teams

+4. Invest in remote project management tools

 You can only have a highly productive remote project team if you have remote project management software to back it up.
-You need the right project management tools to ensure that your remote team has a central space to communicate, collaborate, and access all the work-related data.
+You need the right remote project management software to ensure that your remote team has a central space to communicate, collaborate, and access all the work-related data.

-The online project management software that you choose should be able to help you in:
+The remote project management software that you choose should be able to help you in:

 - Tracking project milestones and deadlines